"Paglia e fieno" con Porcini e Carciofi

-This pasta dish, which in Italian means “straw and grass” with porcini and artichokes, refers to the straw-colored pasta and the grass-colored pasta.
-It is a dish I never want to miss when I’m in Emilia-Romagna during porcini mushroom season in the fall.
+The name of this pasta dish, a slight twist on a typical dish in Siena, means “straw and grass” and refers to the straw-colored pasta and the grass-colored pasta.
+It is a dish I never want to miss when I’m in Tuscany during porcini mushroom season in the fall.
 In this recipe, I use dried porcini which is a simply wonderful taste.
-I made this preparation once for our friends Molly Munger, her husband Steve and a few others, telling them I was sorry I put too much on their plate without thinking.
+I made this preparation once for friends Molly, her husband Steve and a few others, telling them I was sorry I put too much on their plate without thinking.
 Didn’t matter– plates were licked clean, literally.

 Yield: Makes 6 servings